StefRuseva88/selenium-web-driver/README.md

 - Filling out various input fields such as text boxes, radio buttons, and date pickers.
 - Submitting the form.

-This exercise demonstrates how to locate and interact with different types of HTML elements commonly found in user registration scenarios.

 **Steps to Follow:**

 1. Open the application using the URL.